-(2) Included in Bonus is \$217,397 earned in 2006, and payable in installments over the next five years beginning in 2007, under the Universal Truckload Services, Inc. Compensation Plan for Calendar Year 2006, and an additional \$100,000 special bonus paid in 2006 in recognition of his extraordinary performance and financial results of the Company in 2005 for Mr. Cochran; \$188,370 earned in 2006, and payable in installments over the next five years beginning in 2007, under the Universal Truckload Services,
+Incentive Compensation Plan for Calendar Year 2007 for Mr. Cochran; and \$60,202 earned in 2007, and payable in installments over the next five years beginning in 2008, under the Universal Truckload Services, Inc. Incentive Compensation Plan for Calendar Year 2007 for Mr. Sigler.
+Included in Non-Equity Incentive Plan Compensation in 2006 is \$217,397 earned in 2006, and payable in installments over five years beginning in 2007, under the Universal Truckload Services, Inc. Incentive Compensation Plan for Calendar Year 2006 for Mr. Cochran; and \$188,370 earned in 2006, and payable in installments over five years beginning in 2007, under the Universal Truckload Services, Inc. Incentive Compensation Plan for Calendar Year 2006 for Mr. Sigler.